Nashville Predators: After the lockout (2005–2014)

-During the off-season, the Predators acquired veteran center Jason Arnott from free agency on July 2, 2006.
-In the following season, Arnott and David Legwand led the team in goals with 27 each.
-Late in the season, the Predators traded two former first-round draft picks, Scottie Upshall and Ryan Parent, plus their first and third-round pick in the 2007 NHL entry draft, to the Philadelphia Flyers for five-time NHL All-Star Peter Forsberg.
-The Predators finished the season ranked fourth in the Western Conference with a franchise-record 110 points, finishing third overall behind the Buffalo Sabres and the Red Wings.
+During the offseason, the Predators acquired veteran center Jason Arnott from free agency on July 2, 2006.
+Late in the 2006–07 season, the Predators traded Scottie Upshall and Ryan Parent, plus their first and third-round pick in the 2007 NHL entry draft, to the Philadelphia Flyers for five-time NHL All-Star Peter Forsberg.
+The Predators finished the third best record in the league with 110 points.
 They were defeated by the Sharks in the first round of the 2007 playoffs for the second year in a row, losing the series 4–1.

-The roster saw a depletion in talent during the off-season.
-With multiple potential buyers and rumors of the franchise moving hounding the team until almost mid-season, the Predators were not expected to be successful during the 2007–08 season.
-Chris Mason, former backup goaltender to Tomas Vokoun (who was traded to the Florida Panthers) had a shaky season and shared net-minding duties with Dan Ellis.
-Ellis, who was signed from the Dallas Stars before the season began, had a 233:39 long shutout streak (fifth longest in league history) nearing the end of the season that helped Nashville attain the eighth playoff spot with 91 points.
-The Predators met the Presidents' Trophy-winning (and eventual Stanley Cup winners) Red Wings in the first round of the playoffs and were defeated 4–2, their fourth-straight first-round knockout.